RistoLibera/Kreddit/README.md

 - You can create group(3 for most).
 - You can upload group symbol.
 - You can see when the group were created.
+- You can jump to certain group's discussions.

 ### For discussion